-- This related education requirement may be met by any course or combination of courses approved by the instructional dean.
-APLED 112 for second year students will substitute with APLED 123 for 4 credits.
-APLED 121 for second year students will substitute with APLED 113.
-Automotive Collision Technician certificate students will take APLED 125 in third quarter; AAS students will take APLED 125 in sixth quarter. - ABF 266 and 267 may be substituted for ABF courses in the sixth guarter with permission of the instructor. - 3 AUTO 131 and 132 for Automotive Collision and Refinishing Technician students desiring to receive additional training in suspension may be taken during the summer guarter either after the 3rd or 6th quarter.
+- 1 This related education requirement may be met by any course or combination of courses approved by the instructional dean.
+APLED 133 should be taking in first quarter, APLED 112 in second quarter, APLED 121 in third quarter, APLED 123 in fourth quarter, and APLED 125 in fifth quarter regardless of what quarter a student begins the program. - AUTO 131 and 132 for Automotive Collision and Refinishing Technician students desiring to receive additional training in suspension may be taken during the summer quarter either after the 3rd or 6th quarter.
 Instructor permission required.
 Completion of these courses will entitle the student to a certificate of completion issued by the dean of instruction for technical education.

-Certificate - Automotive Collision Technician First Quarter
+Automotive Collision Technician Certificate